-Colombier Acquisition Corp. ("we," "us," or "our") is a blank check company incorporated in Delaware on February 12, 2021.
-We were formed for the purpose of effectuating a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more businesses (the "Business Combination").
-Based on our business activities, we are a "shell company" as defined under the Exchange Act because we have no operations and nominal assets consisting almost entirely of cash.
-Further, we are an early stage and emerging growth company and, as such, we are subject to all of the risks associated with early stage and emerging growth companies.
-For more information, please see "Item 1A.
-Risk Factors - We are an emerging growth company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies."
+We are a blank check company incorporated in Delaware on February 12, 2021.
+We were formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more businesses, which we refer to throughout this Annual Report as our "initial business combination."
+We have reviewed a number of opportunities to enter into an initial business combination; however, we have neither engaged in any operations nor have we generated any revenue to date.
+Based on our business activities, we are a "shell company," as defined under the Securities Exchange Act of 1934, as amended (the "Exchange Act") because we have no operations and nominal assets consisting almost entirely of cash.
+Further, we are an early stage and emerging growth company and, as such, we are subject to all of the risks associated with early stage and emerging growth company and, as such, we are subject to all of the risks associated with early stage and emerging growth company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies."

-Our executive offices are located at 214 Brazilian Avenue, Suite 200-J, Palm Beach, FL, 33480 and our telephone number is (561) 805-3588.
+Our executive offices are located at 214 Brazilian Avenue, Suite 200-A, Palm Beach, Florida, 33480, and our telephone number is (561) 805-3588.
 Our corporate website address is www.colombierspac.com.
-Our website and the information contained on, or that can be accessed through, the website is not deemed to be incorporated by reference in, and is not considered part of, this Annual Report on Form 10-K. You should not rely on any such information in making your decision whether to invest in our securities.
+Our website and the information contained thereon or that can be accessed through the website is not deemed to be incorporated by reference in, and is not considered part of, this Annual Report on Form 10-K. You should not rely on any such information in making a decision whether to invest in our securities.